Hurricane Andrew: Florida

-In July 1996, Governor Chiles established the Florida Building Codes Study Commission, with the purpose of assessing the building codes at the time, as well as enacting improvements and reform to the system.
-The commission study indicated that building codes and regulations were developed, amended, and administered by over 400 local jurisdictions and state agencies.
-The Florida Building Code was established in 1998 and put into effect by 2002.
-It phased out local laws and regulations and replaced them with universal statewide building codes.
-After hurricanes Charley, Frances, Ivan, and Jeanne in 2004, a study conducted by the University of Florida in the following year noted that "Homes built under the new Florida Building Code that became effective in 2002 sustained less damage on average than those built between 1994 and 2001."
-A report by the Florida Legislature in 2006 after hurricanes Dennis, Katrina, and Wilma in 2005 came to a similar conclusion, indicating that "they added further evidence that the Florida Building Code is working."
+In 1996 Governor Chiles established the Florida Building Codes Study Commission to assess and improve the system.
+The Florida Building Code was established in 1998 and put into effect by 2002, replacing local laws and regulations with universal statewide building codes.
+After hurricanes Charley, Frances, Ivan, and Jeanne in 2004, a study by the University of Florida found that homes built under the new code sustained less damage on average than those built between 1994 and 2001.
+A report by the Florida Legislature in 2006 and after hurricanes Dennis, Katrina, and Wilma in 2005 also concluded that the Florida Building Code is working.